While embarking on the process of canning food, many individuals ask: "What exactly do I need?"

-Learning these fundamentals will help answer many future questions, as well as the initial question of 'What do I need'?
+You need to understand how canning works as a method of food preservation.
+Learning these fundamentals will help answer many future questions, as well as the initial question of, "What do I need?"

 * Enzymes cause the process of decomposition in foods.
 This starts as soon as food is picked Enzymes are why it is important to use fresh picked produce.

-* Yeast, the main cause of fermentation and bubbling.
+* Yeast.
+This is the main cause of fermentation and bubbling.

-Repeat: Canning food in a pressure canner stops botulism, a boiling water bath does not.
-Botulism is a serious, but avoidable risk in canning low acid food.
+Repeat: Canning food in a pressure canner stops botulism, a boiling water bath canner does not.
+Botulism is a serious, but avoidable risk in canning low-acid food.

 During processing, as the contents boil, food spoilers are stopped and oxygen is expelled from the jar.
 As the jar cools after processing, its contents shrink and the lid is pulled down flat to form a seal.
 This prevents further contamination of the freshly sterilized foods inside the jar.

 Remember, canning food in a boiling water bath will NOT prevent botulism.
-However, it will – prevent yeasts and molds from forming, oxidation from occurring and stops enzyme action in high acid foods.
+However, it will prevent yeasts and molds from forming, oxidation from occurring, and enzymes from acting in high-acid foods.

 Pickled products have acid added during preparation, usually in the form of vinegar or lemon juice.
-Salsa, some condiments including ketchup and barbecue sauce, as well as the dill pickle are included in this group.
-Because the acid is added during the cooking process, these are also considered high acid foods.
+Salsa, some condiments including ketchup and barbecue sauce, as well as dill pickles are included in this group.
+Because the acid is added during the cooking process, these are also considered high-acid foods.

-As in a hot water bath, the process involves heating the foods in order to sterilize them and stop any spoiling factors.
+As in a hot water bath, the process involves heating the food in order to sterilize it and stop any spoiling factors.
 Once the jars are removed from the heat, the food cools and shrinks.
-As the food cools it pulls down on the lid, forming a seal.
+As the food cools, it pulls down on the lid, forming a seal.
 Your food is then protected from further contamination.

 Answer to yourself, then scroll down to find what my answer is.